Franc1sco/Franug-PRIVATE-PLUGINS/README.md

+# ALERT: Discounts on summer in all my private plugins! even 40% of discount!

 # Here you can found all my private plugins that I sell but first the info for clients (see the plugin list more down)

 ### For possible clients: